 What about the color when your water breaks?

-If your water breaks and it has a green hue, like on the right of the picture above, it means baby has pooped while still inside you!
+If your water breaks and it has a green hue, it means baby has pooped while still inside you!
 Generally, this is okay, and nothing really comes of it; however, it COULD be a sign of fetal distress.

 But remember, it’s not an absolute indicator of it.
 I don’t want you to panic if you see brown or green amniotic fluid, but I DO want you to call and mention it to your provider right away so that they can plan accordingly.